 To sum up, you can never be sure that the one forex brokerage firm or the one automated trading software you have decided to use is indeed a forex scam.
-However, you might be able to reduce to risk considerably by choosing one of the most reputable brokers or legitimate forex robots.
-After all, there’s still a number of trading systems out there that provide a good forex investment opportunity.
+However, you might be able to reduce the risk considerably by choosing one of the most reputable brokers or legitimate forex robots.
+After all, there are still a number of trading systems out there that provide a good forex investment opportunity.

 So, if you are making your first steps in the forex trading market, and you are looking for a trading platform where you can safely exchange currencies, and predict currency movements, be sure to stay away from any forex scam.